If you’re sending emails to customers, you want your messages to look good when they land in the inbox.

 3. Use consistent fonts

 When choosing fonts for your emails, it’s typically best to keep things simple.
 Using too many different fonts can make your emails look messy and distract readers from the message you want to get across.

-Hopefully you’re already using a consistent font on your website or blog that you could also use in your emails.
-Choose one or two fonts that fit your brand and be consistent in each message you send out.
+Hopefully, you’re already using a consistent font on your website or blog that you could also use in your emails.
+Choose one or two fonts that fit your brand and be consistent with each message you send out.